jbostoen/iTop-custom-extensions/docs/customization hints/Misc.md

 In iTop 2.4.1, it seems naming isn't applied to abstract classes such as 'Change'.
 It must be applied to child classes.

-# Data sources and replicas
-It's forbidden to use INSERT ...
-ON DUPLICATE KEY UPDATE and INSERT IGNORE statements, because iTop relies on MySQL triggers for the INSERT-command.
-The UPDATE-command is just fine though.

 # Module parameters
 module_parameters in XML only define the default value of a module parameters, it is not used to set a value for your instance.
 You should only use it when creating your own extension.